 The process shown here can be used for any type of fiberglass structure, including boats, RVs and campers, even shelters.
-The key to a good repair is clean preparation, patience, and good quality components such as 3M resins and matting.
+The key to a good fiberglass repair is clean preparation, patience, and good quality components such as 3M resins and matting.

 Check out all the paint & body products

 A life-long gearhead, Jefferson Bryant spends more time in the shop than anywhere else.
 His career began in the car audio industry as a shop manager, eventually working his way into a position at Rockford Fosgate as a product designer.
 In 2003, he began writing tech articles for magazines, and has been working as an automotive journalist ever since.
 His work has been featured in Car Craft, Hot Rod, Rod & Custom, Truckin’, Mopar Muscle, and many more.
 Jefferson has also written 4 books and produced countless videos.
 Jefferson operates Red Dirt Rodz, his personal garage studio, where all of his magazine articles and tech videos are produced.